sloria/TextBlob/docs/install.rst

 Dependencies
 ++++++++++++

-PyYAML is `TextBlob`'s only external dependency.
+PyYAML is TextBlob's only external dependency.
 It will be installed automatically when you run ``pip install textblob`` or ``python setup.py install``.
 A vendorized version of NLTK_ is bundled internally.

 .. _NLTK: http://nltk.org/